 Fall Creek Gorge Trails

-Please respect and safely use the gorges
+Practice respect and safety when visiting the gorges

 While Cornell encourages our community to visit the natural places that make Ithaca truly ‘gorges’, we ask that visitors practice respect and safety at all times when hiking or using the trails.
 Please follow all caution and regulation signs, which change throughout the year depending on weather and trail conditions.
 Swimming is strictly prohibited in Cornell’s gorges at all times.